makrai/notes/levelt99-spreading-BBS.md

 * spatial
   * Any state of affairs can be expressed in many different ways.
-Take the e.g. _I see a chair with a ball to the left of it_ and _I see a chair with a ball to the right of it_ Hence one can use the
+Take the eg _I see a chair with a ball to the left of it_ and _I see a chair with a ball to the right of it_ Hence one can use the
   * deictic perspective is a three-term relation between the speaker as origin, the relatum (chair), and the referent (ball).
 However, right of results